Every four hours, there is one amputation in Ontario as a result of a diabetic foot ulcer.

 "Every day, we at the London Diabetes Foot Clinic see the impact that devices that relieve pressure have on improved patients.
 They foster faster closure of ulcers, but only for those who can afford the significant out-of-pocket cost for these devices.
 After working exclusively with persons with diabetes who have foot ulcers for the past six years, it’s clear to me that closure of foot ulcers is not dependent on the dressings you put on the ulcer, but the pressure that’s taken off.
 It’s imperative for the Ontario Ministry of Health and Long-Term Care to fund these devices as a way to ensure social justice and fair access for all persons with a diabetic foot ulcer."

 Dr. Joseph Stern, podiatrist and president of the Canadian Podiatric Medical Association, agrees: “I have worked with many patients with diabetes and the results are extremely positive when we are able to treat a diabetic foot ulcer with a device that relieves pressure.
 They cut down considerably on the number of amputations reducing health-care costs.
-That’s why I’m pleased that the Canadian Diabetes Association is making this issue a priority."
+That’s why I’m pleased that Diabetes Canada is making this issue a priority."

 More information can be found in the Impact of Offloading Devices on the Cost of Diabetic Foot Ulcers in Ontario report.